CCExtractor/ccx_submissionplatform/README.md

 `Restarting ftp upload handler: pure-uploadscript.`

 You need to start the pure-uploadscript.
 This can be done as follows (where 1000 is replaced with the gid & uid specified above):

 `sudo pure-uploadscript -u 1000 -g 1000 -B -r /home/path/to/src/cron/upload.sh`

 You can also verify this by running `ps aux | grep pure-uploadscript`.
 If it still doesn't work, rebooting the server might help.

 ## Contributing

 If you want to help this project forward, or have a solution for some of the issues or bugs, don't hesitate to help!
 You can fork the project, create a branch for the issue/problem/... and afterwards create a pull request for it.

 It will be reviewed as soon as possible.

 ## Security

-If you discover any security related issues, please email ccextractor@canihavesome.coffee instead of using the issue tracker.
+Security is taken seriously, but even though many precautions have been taken, bugs always can occur.
+If you discover any security related issues, please send an email to ccextractor@canihavesome.coffee instead of using the issue tracker, in order to prevent abuse while it's being patched.